Automotive marketplace Carro acquires Indonesia’s Jualo, extends Series B to $90M – TechCrunch

 iCar Asia, which is managed by Malaysian venture builder Catcha, raised $19 million in late 2017.
 Last year, Carsome — which covers Malaysia, Singapore, Indonesia and Thailand — raised a $19 million Series B, BeliMobilGue — Indonesia-only — raised $3.7 million and Carmudi landed $10 million.

 In the case of Carmudi, the business has retrenched itself.
-At its peak it covered over 20 markets worldwide across Asia, the Middle East, Africa and Latin America, but today its focus is on Indonesia, the Philippines and Sri Lanka.
+At its peak it covered more than 20 markets worldwide across Asia, the Middle East, Africa and Latin America, but today its focus is on Indonesia, the Philippines and Sri Lanka.